How to Choose Wall Paint Colors—Before You Regret That First Coat!

-Choosing wall paint colors for your home can feel exciting—but also a little overwhelming.
-I’ve seen it many times in my interior design journey—clients standing in front of endless shade cards, unsure where to begin.
-While it’s true that paint can be changed, we both know it’s not something we’d like to redo often.
+Wondering how to choose wall paint colours for your home?
+It can be exciting—but also a little overwhelming.
+I’ve seen many clients stand in front of endless shade cards, unsure where to start.
+And while paint is changeable, none of us want to redo it often.

-The right paint color has the power to brighten your space, reflect your personality, and create a sense of harmony throughout your home.
-In this post, I’m sharing gentle, thoughtful tips—some that I personally use and recommend in my design consultations.
-Whether you’re a homeowner, renter, or someone who simply enjoys making your space beautiful, these ideas will help you find the perfect shades for your walls.
+The right paint colour can brighten a room, reflect your personality, and bring a sense of flow to your space.
+In this post, I’m sharing simple, thoughtful tips I use in my design consultations to help you confidently select the perfect shades for your home.

 Before diving into shade cards, take a pause and look at what already brings you joy.
 It could be a scarf you love, a landscape photo you saved on Pinterest, or even the colors in your favorite piece of art.
 These hints often show what you naturally gravitate towards.